Moral Competence Test (MCT)

 For these and other references using and founding the MCT see more

-The Moral Competence Test (MCT) makes a participant's moral-democratic competence visible as defined below.
+The Moral Competence Test (MCT) makes a participant's moral-democratic competence visible.
 It does so objectively and without relying on dubious statistical assumptions as most psychometric tests do.
 Statistical tools are used only in order to translate the visible information into a score (the C-score, from 0 to 100) which allows us to study the nature, relevance. and teachability of moral-democratic competence.

 Moral-democratic competence is defined as the ability to resolve problems and conflicts on the basis of one's moral principles through deliberation and discussion, instead of through violence and deceit, or through submitting to others.

 In a more narrow sence, moral competence is defined as the ability to judge arguments by their moral quality instead of by their opinion-agreement or other non-moral criteria.
 This ability is made visible by the MCT.

 thank you for your interest in the Moral Competence Test (MCT), formerly known as Moral Judgment Test (MJT).